Red tape: Origins and history

 In the United States, red tape was used to tie personal records of Civil War veterans, reputedly making access to them inconvenient.
-Early references to red tape in the U.S. include that of President Warren G. Harding's Secretary of the Interior Albert B. Fall (later convicted for his role in the Teapot Dome scandal) who, according to his own annual report for 1921, set himself the goal of removing "red tape and technicalities" from the management of the department's economic resources to combat stagnation.
+Early references to red tape in the U.S. include Burke Hinsdale's 1881 memorial to President James A. Garfield where Hinsdale wrote of Garfield's time as principal of Hiram College "He had nothing of the regulation schoolmaster about him and he put red tape to small use"; and that of President Warren G. Harding's Secretary of the Interior Albert B. Fall (later convicted for his role in the Teapot Dome scandal) who, according to his own annual report for 1921, set himself the goal of removing "red tape and technicalities" from the management of the department's economic resources to combat stagnation.
 Similarly, the task handed to Scott C. Bone on his appointment as Governor of Alaska on 23 June 1921 was to "unravel government red tape".
 In 1921, the official explanation for the 3rd U.S. Infantry Regiment's strenuous march of 800 miles from Camp Sherman, Ohio to Fort Snelling was given as "red tape".
 While the army reportedly had insufficient funds to transport the regiment by rail, the cost to supply the troops on the march exceeded what their train fare might have been.